-(A) A building lot shall have a minimum area of 87,120 square feet (2 acres), with a minimum frontage of two-hundred (200) contiguous feet, on a State or Town maintained highway.

-- (B) No manufactured housing shall be located nearer than fifteen (15) feet to abutter's property line and thirty (30) feet from edge of the State or Town maintained highway. - (C) All Commercial-Industrial/Multi-family uses must meet the applicable General Requirements as set forth within the CI/MF or CV zones respectively. - (D) The use of land for expansion of existing mobile home parks or creation of new parks is prohibited - (E) The Building Inspector may permit: - (I) Single trailers and/or mobile homes owned by residents and stored or parked during periods of non-use on the premises of the owner.
-Recreational trailers and vehicles are exempt. - (II) The temporary use of a trailer or mobile home for one year to be maintained as living quarters by a person for whom a residence is being built, or as an office, storeroom or showroom, in connection with construction work or in connection with logging operations, Providing that such use is shown to be a temporary expedient and also that the use will conform with sanitary protection requirements - (III) More permanent use of a house trailer or mobile home to an existing residence as a temporary accessory solely for the purpose of elderly housing for relations, permitted during life of occupant, and thereafter removed. - (IV) Storage trailers will be limited to one (1) in the residential zone and two (2) in the CI/MF zone, for a limit of 6 months to enable adequate time to add appropriate storage facility
+- (a) A building lot shall have a minimum area of 87,120 square feet (2 acres), with a minimum frontage of two-hundred (200) contiguous feet, on a State or Town maintained highway. - (b)No manufactured housing shall be located nearer than fifteen (15) feet to abutter's property line and thirty (30) feet from edge of the State or Town maintained highway. - (c) All Commercial-Industrial/Multi-family uses must meet the applicable General Requirements as set forth within the CI/MF or CV zones respectively. - (d) The use of land for expansion of existing mobile home parks or creation of new parks is prohibited - (e) The Building Inspector may permit: - (i) Single trailers and/or mobile homes owned by residents and stored or parked during periods of non-use on the premises of the owner.
+Recreational trailers and vehicles are exempt. - (ii) For the temporary occupancy of a recreational vehicle outside of a licensed campground, the following requirements shall apply: - It shall be unlawful for any person to occupy a recreational vehicle on a temporary basis, who does not possess a permit from the Building Inspector.
+A permit is not required for the storing or parking of a recreational vehicle during periods of nonuse on the premises of the owner, or for a period of occupancy not to exceed 120 days per year; - 2) A property owner or lessee may accommodate one recreational vehicle of a nonpaying guest for a period not in excess of 120 days in any one year; and - 3) A recreational vehicle may be maintained as living quarters by a person employed in adjoining construction work or for whom a residence is being built, or as an office, storeroom or shop in connection with construction work, provided, that such is shown to be a temporary expedient, and also that the use will conform with the U.S. Department of Health, Education, and Welfare Publication manual of septic tank practice. - 4) Occupants of a recreational vehicle outside of a licensed campground must comply with applicable state health and sanitary disposal regulations, including but not limited to Title X, Public Health, Chapter 147 for the State of New Hampshire, as amended. - (iii) Storage trailers will be limited to one (1) in the residential zone and two (2) in the CI/MF zone, for a limit of 6 months to enable adequate time to add appropriate storage facility